 I’ve not only seen my share of writer roadkill on the sidelines of pitchfests, I’ve also listened to countless disillusioned friends after horrid first dates.
 I’ve learned a thing or two about first impressions.

-Here are some tips to help you make yours great:
+Here are some tips to help you make your first impressions great:

 1. Give off the aroma of success: Shower.
 Brush your teeth.
 Use mouthwash.
 Better yet, floss.
 Deodorant’s a must.
 But what gives off a stronger stench than halitosis is desperation.
 They’ll smell it before you even enter the room.
 Don’t be one of “those” people.
 You’ve worked hard on your script (at least you should have).
 Own it.
 Own the moment.